Children's Clothing Labels: What the Law Requires

-Selling handmade children's clothing involves compliance with several overlapping regulations covering fabric composition labelling, safety standards for cords and drawstrings, flammability requirements for nightwear, and general product safety.
-There is no single "children's clothing regulation" — makers need to be aware of multiple pieces of legislation.
-This guide pulls together the key requirements in one place.
+Selling handmade children's clothing at a UK craft fair, market, or online shop involves compliance with several overlapping regulations covering fabric composition labelling, safety standards for cords and drawstrings, flammability requirements for nightwear, and general product safety.
+There is no single "children's clothing regulation"; makers need to be aware of multiple pieces of legislation.
+This guide pulls together the key requirements in one place so you know exactly what your garments need before they go on the stall.

 Key Point

-Every garment you sell must have a fibre composition label.
+Every garment you sell, whether from a craft fair stall or online, must have a fibre composition label.
 Children's clothing has additional safety rules covering drawstrings, cords, flammability (for nightwear), and small parts that could be choking hazards.

 Fibre composition labelling